Project update - September 2025

 We will be delivering several more actions from the Masterplan in early 2025, including:

-- new public toilets (near the existing cricket nets, adjacent to the new playground and path network) (Jan - March 2025)
+- new public toilets (near the existing cricket nets, adjacent to the new playground and path network) (Currently underway - Scheduled to be completed mid March 2025.)

 - a new multi-purpose court with a rebound wall